 Abstract shapes are ideal for brands that look to stand out, disrupt an industry, or carve out a new niche altogether.
 Modern brands like Squarespace and Slack use abstract shapes to carve out an undeniable brand presence in web design and communication fields.

 Abstract logos can use geometric shapes or organic shapes.
 Often, the best abstract logos are those which have a balance of both.
 Try combining straight lines with curved shapes and watch a unique logo come to life!

 Do logo shapes really matter?

-To put it simply, the meaning of shapes in logo design is important.
-They create associations in our brains that make us feel a particular way about what we’re looking at.
+Simply put, shape psychology influences people’s feelings about your logo and brand.
+Shapes create associations in our brains that make us feel a particular way about what we’re looking at.

 This carries through to logo designs.
-Each design (whether literally or through visual connections) contains shapes.
-When creating your design, take the overall logo shape into consideration, as well as logo colors and fonts.
+When creating your design, take the overall logo shape into consideration, as well as other design elements like logo colors and fonts.

 As with all aspects of logo design, it’s essential to determine who your target market is and what message you want to convey to them.

 Once you’ve decided on your key demographic, you’re well on your way to making informed logo design decisions that will help take your branding to the next level!